aau-claaudia/hpc/docs/ai-lab/additional-guides/building-your-own-container-image.md

 podman build -t my-python-app .
 ```

-!!! info "HINT: It may require a lot of space"
+!!! info "INFO: It may require a lot of space"
     Building the container may take up a lot of space on your local computer.
-A simple PyTorch container can take up approx. 10GB of space.
+A simple PyTorch container can take up approx. 20GB of space.

 Replace `my-python-app` with the name you want for your container image.